bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 ## The pipeline browser shiny app

-The sea-snap pipeline can be easily visualised using the `pipeline_browser()` function from the `Rseasnap` package.
+The results of a sea-snap pipeline can be easily visualised using the `pipeline_browser()` function from the `Rseasnap` package.
 This function defines the UI and the server of a shiny app and returns a shiny object, which is what we need for our app.
 The following code starts the app: